GordonHorway/ProjectCOMP3400/readme.md

 4. The menu will continue to loop until you exit.
 5. There is a customers.output file that is produced by our program containing all the customer entries that were loaded into our program from the database at runtime.
 It would also reflect additions/deletions of customers that happened during runtime.
+6. Currently our bill system only accepts one bill per customer.
+So if you make an order it will overwrite the current customers bill from the database.